 Is my visit personalized for me and my family or are we part of a group?

-Admissions interviews, question-and-answer sessions, and faculty visits are individual meetings between you and your family and the respective staff member.
+Admissions interviews, question-and-answer sessions, and faculty visits are individual meetings between you/your accompanying guests and the respective faculty/staff member.
 Walking campus tours, financial aid sessions, classroom visits, and lunch may include multiple guests.

 How will I navigate campus on the day of my visit?

-Our buildings are centrally located and easily walkable.
-If you aren’t certain where you need to go next, just ask!
+Our buildings are centrally located, and campus is easily walkable.
+If you aren’t certain where you need to go next, just ask someone!
 Our faculty, staff, and students are happy to help.
 We recommend reviewing our campus map prior to your visit to get a basic understanding of where buildings are located.
-You’ll also receive a paper copy in your packet when you check in for your visit.
+You’ll also receive a paper copy of our campus map in your packet when you check in for your visit.
 Please note: Our campus is divided by Wolf Creek into upper and lower campus.
 Visitors typically only have appointments on upper campus.

 Do I need to bring anything with me?